 DeTocqueville. . . speaking of the New England township government, whose system we have followed in the main, says: "In this part of the union the impulsion of political activity was given in the townships; and it may almost be said that each of them originally formed an independent nation.
 When the kings of England asserted their supremacy, they were contented to assume the central power of the state.
 The townships of New England remained as they were before; and, although they are now subject to the state, they were at first scarcely dependent upon it.
 It is important to remember that they have not been invested with privileges, but that they seem on the contrary, to have surrendered a portion of their independence to the state.
 The townships are only subordinate to the states in those interests which I shall term social, as they are common to all the citizens.
-They are independent in all that concerns themselves; and among the inhabitants is here speaking of the theory of our institutions, he is in error.
+They are independent in all that concerns themselves; and among the inhabitants of New England, I believe that not a man is to be found who would acknowledge that the state has any right to interfere in their local interests:" Now, if this author is here speaking of the theory of our institutions, he is in error.
 It is not the accepted theory that the states have received delegations of power from independent towns; but the theory is, on the other hand, that the state governments precede the local, create the latter at discretion, and endow them with corporate life.
 But, historically, it is as difficult to prove this theory as it would be to demonstrate that the origin of government is in compact, or that title to property comes from occupancy.
 The historical fact is, that local governments universally, in this country, were either simultaneous with, or preceded, the more central authority. . .